AntoniPoszkuta/poker_stats/README.md

-    player_id - Distinct number of a player Number_of_wins - how mamy times player won a game Number_of_of looses - how many times player lost a game
+    player_id - Distinct number of a player Number_of_wins - how mamy times player won a game Number_of_of looses - how many times player lost a game NOTE :
+    3/5/10 players csv simulation files were tested on 50000 rounds